Babillon Tower

-AZURE Tower formerly Babillon Tower (ბაბილონის კოშკი) is a skyscraper under construction (currently on hold) in Batumi, Georgia.
-It is approximately 190 meters tall (47 stories).
-Once complete, it will be the tallest skyscraper in Batumi after the Orbi Twin Towers (50 stories).
+Azure Tower, also known as Babillon Tower (ბაბილონის კოშკი) is a skyscraper under construction in Batumi, Georgia.
+It is 171.7 meters tall (47 stories).
 The Babillon Tower will become one of many new buildings constructed in Batumi in recent years, leading to a renewal of the tourist industry.
 The construction is overseen by Omer Ilknur and was to include a 4-star hotel, a casino, residences, social facilities, shops, offices, cafes, restaurants, and bars.

 As of May 2019, the Government of Georgia sold the Babillon Tower multi-story building to MC Construction, located in the center of Batumi.
 The online auction started at 24.5 million GEL, 33% less than the previous unsuccessful auction.
 Babylon Tower was supposed to be completed in 2015, but the developer of the project TAM GEO LLC did not fulfill their obligations.